-By calling this interactive externalization of our internal ideational processes "foreground discursive abilities," I offer a generic term close to Habermas's (1989) view of "communicative action" (although without the normative prescriptions).
-It is also in line with much of the underlying assumptions of the literature on "discursive democracy" and "deliberative democracy" (e.g., Dryzek 2000), which is all about the importance of discourse and deliberative argumentation in breaking the elite monopoly on national and supranational decision making while ensuring democratic access to such decision making.
-As such, the concept of "foreground discursive abilities" also provides a direct response to macro-sociologists and philosophers like Michel Foucault (2000), who sees little escape from the ideational domination of the powerful, or Pierre Bourdieu (1994), who argues that the doxa or vision of the world of elites who dominate the state creates the "habitus" that conditions people to see the world in the way they (the dominant) choose.
-"Foreground discursive abilities" are what ensure that Foucault, Bourdieu, and colleagues are able to step outside the doxa through their own writings as well as the public more generally through discourse and debates.
-These are the abilities that ensure that people are able to reason, argue, and change the structures they use--a point also brought out by Antonio Gramsci (1971), who emphasizes the role of intellectuals in breaking the hegemonic discourse.
-But beyond even Gramsci, this term points to the importance of public debates in democratic societies in serving to expose the ideas which serve as vehicles for elite domination and power or, more simply, the "bad" ideas, lies, and manipulations in the discourse of any given political actor or set of actors.
-An approach that takes ideas and discourse seriously, in short, assumes that the clash in ideas and discourse is just as important in building, maintaining, and changing "institutions" as is any ultimate compromise, consensus, or even imposition related to one set of ideas, arguments or discourse.
+Calling this interactive externalization of agents' internal ideational processes "foreground discursive abilities" offers a generic term close to Habermas's (1989) view of "communicative action" (although without the normative prescriptions).
+It is also in line with much of the underlying assumptions of the literature on "discursive democracy" and "deliberative democracy" (e.g., Dryzek 2000), which is all about the importance of discourse and deliberative argumentation in breaking the elite monopoly on decision making while ensuring democratic access.
+These are the abilities that ensure that people are able to reason, argue, and change the structures they use-a point also brought out by Antonio Gramsci (1971), who emphasizes the role of intellectuals in breaking the hegemonic discourse.
+But the term also points to the importance of public debates in democratic societies in serving to expose the ideas which serve as vehicles for elite domination and power or, more simply, the "bad" ideas, lies, and manipulations in the discourse of any given political actor or set of actors.